trrt-good/trrt-good/README.md

-- 👋 Hi, I’m Tyler
+- Interested in CS
-- 👀 I’m interested in game design
+- Mainly use JAVA

 <!---
 trrt-good/trrt-good is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.